 Pivoting a company in a new direction means taking risks.
 It means taking a chance on new and emerging technology.
 It means challenging old structures and ways of doing things.
 It means making sure your people are on board.

-Our new strategic direction to be the UK’s most sustainable carrier has seen us taking several innovative steps forwards:
+A new strategic direction to be the UK’s most sustainable carrier saw DPD taking several innovative steps forwards:

-- Being the first operator to begin trials of the new VN5 Electric Van manufactured in Coventry by LEVC – famous for building London’s black cabs;
+- The first operator to begin trials of the new VN5 Electric Van manufactured in Coventry by LEVC – famous for building London’s black cabs;

-- We are also the first operator to begin trials of the Volta – the world’s first purpose-built full-electric 16-tonne delivery vehicle;
+- DPD was also the first operator to begin trials of the Volta – the world’s first purpose-built full-electric 16-tonne delivery vehicle;

-- We’ve even developed our own zero emissions electric-assist cargo bike, the EAV P1, in collaboration with an Oxfordshire company whose background is in Formula 1;
+- The company developed its own zero emissions electric-assist cargo bike, the EAV P1, in collaboration with an Oxfordshire company whose background is in Formula 1;

-- We’ve invested £52,300 in EV home chargers for our drivers (supported by the Government’s OLEV grant scheme);
+- £52,300 was invested in EV home chargers for DPD drivers (supported by the Government’s OLEV grant scheme);

 - Through our innovative Eco-Fund, we’ve donated £140,000 this year from the sale of recycled shrink wrap and pallets to environmental good causes – mainly to support primary schools.

-I’d like to think we’ve made a great start.
-But when it comes to the environment, the stakes could not be higher and to achieve our 25-25-25 Vision will require ever greater levels of imagination, teamwork and tenacity.
+I’d like to think that the company made a great start.
+But when it comes to the environment, the stakes could not be higher and to achieve the 25-25-25 Vision will require ever greater levels of imagination, teamwork and tenacity.